Dong-Zhen/Relevance_of_NYT/README.md

 ## Alogirthms

 I used aggregate functions, vlookups, and pivot tables to clean and explore my data on excel.
+I created calculated fields in Tableau to represent income and education levels.

 ## Tools